nazar/charbit/source/about/index.md

 *Senior Analyst Programmer reporting to the IT Director*

-+ Maintaining day to day running of CFACS, an oracle 7.x based financial accounting system, in reporting and generating queries for the Financial Department and Regional Finance Director.
++ Maintaining day to day running of CFACS, an oracle 7.x based financial accounting system in reporting and generating queries for the Financial Department and Regional Finance Director.
-+ Design and development of a multi-tiered application using Delphi 3 in importing data from over 100 remote sites for integration into CFACS.
++ Design and development of a multi-tiered application using Delphi 3 for importing data from over 100 remote sites for integration into CFACS.

 ## Qualifications